JasonLi-TMT/Earnings-Release-Premium/README.md

 + Project summary: Using the stock market data and data science methodologies (including NLP, predictive modeling and classification model ) to generate strategy.
 Major steps are:
 	+ Select the major investing horizon as the days befor and after earning release.
-	+ Using predictive modelling to select the most influential/ potential stocks.
 	+ Using a classification model to predict whether it would be a wise choice to long or short.
 	+ Using NLP to use the related earning release date information, building up the advanced model on how to trade.